dusty-nv/jetson-reinforcement/README.md

 # 3D Simulation

-Up until this point in the repo, the environments have been 2D, namely to confirm that the RL algorithms are learning as intended.
+Up until this point in the repo, the environments have been 2D, namely to confirm that the deep RL algorithms are learning as intended.
 To migrate the agent to operating in 3D worlds, we're going to use the [Gazebo](http://gazebosim.org) robotics simulator to simulate different autonomous machines including a robotic arm and rover, which can then be transfered to the real-world robots.

 <!---
 Discussion of Gazebo plugin architecture